mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_protocolclass.md

 `@protocolclass` as a keyword doesn't exist yet, but it's effect can be simulated by: `@class foo; @protocol foo; @end; @interface foo <foo>; @end`.

-For a regular class to become a protocolclass it must meet the following
+For a class to become a protocolclass it must meet the following
 requirements:

 * it must be a root class (not inherit from another class)
-* it must implement the protocol
+* it must implement the protocol of the same name
 * it must not implement any other protocols
 * it must not have instance variables

 Also a protocolclass can not have any categories, this isn't enforced, but categories on protocolclass aren't used by the runtime for method lookup.
+The protocol of the protocolclass can adopt other protocols.

 ## Creating a protocolclass